ecoiahq/content-ops-starter/content/pages/index.md

     subtitle: ''
     text: >+
       <div style="text-align: center">Our innovative funding mechanism,
-      EcoiaFund™, empowers our partners to transform business campaigns into direct contributions toward social and environmental change at the grassroots level.
-With each project we deliver, we leverage blockchain technology to provide direct support to communities worldwide.</div>
+      EcoiaFund™, empowers our partners to transform creative campaigns into direct contributions at the grassroots level.
+With each project we deliver, we leverage blockchain technology to directly support communities and the planet worldwide. </div>

     badge:
       label: ''